What are Grid-Interactive Efficient Buildings (GEB) & Why Do They Matter?

 Utilities of any size, including smaller munis and coops, can have an enormous impact on climate change through the implementation of concepts including grid-interactive efficient buildings (GEBs).
 The exciting ideas surrounding GEBs come from our friends at the Northeast Energy Efficiency Partnerships (NEEP).

-According to NEEP, a GEB is “a building with a holistic and well-optimized blend of energy efficiency, energy storage, renewable energy, and load flexibility technologies enabled through smart controls.”
+According to NEEP, grid-interactive efficient buildings (GEBs) are “building(s) with a holistic and well-optimized blend of energy efficiency, energy storage, renewable energy, and load flexibility technologies enabled through smart controls.”
 The framing may be new, but the supporting structures have been used by utilities for years.

 These three key findings come from NEEP’s preliminary analysis of its proprietary GEB research: